The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: to be staring in a certain direction without looking at anything in particular; to be lost in thought.

-- Use In A Sentence: After hearing the bad news, he just sat there staring off into space.
+- Use In A Sentence: Darwin was in such disbelief after hearing the news, he just sat there staring off into space.

 10. To Bark/Howl At The Moon